-Jesse went away last summer, a couple of ago After all our together, it was hard to see her go She called me right up when she arrived, asked me one more to come Or livin' on an LA freeway, Ain't my havin' fun
+Jesse went away last summer, a of months ago all our time together, it was hard to see her go She called me up when she arrived, asked me one more time to come Or livin' on an LA freeway, my kinda havin' fun

-We were just beginnin', it was such an way Layin' up in the mountains, makin' songs for summer days She got of pickin' daisies, cookin' my meals for me She can live the life she wants to, yes, alright with me
+We were just beginnin', it was such an way Layin' back up in the mountains, makin' for summer days She got tired of pickin' daisies, my meals for me She can live the life she to, yes, it's alright with me

-I think I'd rather be a I I'd rather ride the reigns I think I'd rather be a Then to lay me down and love the lady's
+I I'd rather be a cowboy I I'd rather ride the reigns I I'd rather be a cowboy Then to lay me down and love the lady's

-I'd rather live on the of a mountain wander through canyons of concrete and steel I'd laugh with the rain and the sunshine Then lay down my sun down in some starry
+I'd rather live on the side of a Than wander through canyons of and steel I'd rather with the rain and the sunshine lay down my sun down in some starry field

-Oh, but I miss her in the morning, when I awake The absence of her laughter, is a cold and empty But her memory always makes me smile, and I you to know I love her yes I her, just enough to let her go
+Oh, but I miss her in the morning, when I awake The absence of her laughter, is a cold and empty But her memory always makes me smile, and I want you to I her yes I love her, just enough to let her go

-I think I'd be a cowboy I think I'd rather ride the I think I'd rather be a Then to lay me down and love the chains
+I think I'd be a cowboy I I'd rather ride the reigns I think I'd be a cowboy Then to lay me down and the lady's chains

 I think I'd be a cowboy I think I'd ride the reigns I I'd rather be a cowboy Then to lay me and love lady's chains